-Within the scope of this paper, it will not be possible to give an in-depth report on both initiatives.4 We will limit ourselves, therefore, to looking at the main findings of the first, and emphasising the risks of a bad approach for the second.
+Within the scope of this paper, it will not be possible to give an in-depth report on both initiatives.
+We will limit ourselves, therefore, to looking at the main findings of the first, and emphasizing the risks of a bad approach for the second.

-2. Toward a list of indicators for the "optimal city"
+2. Toward a system of indicators based on the concept of the "optimal city"

-As said above, the first step of the Actvill research was to deconstruct City Effect and Urban Overload into their basic components, and from those, derive more specific elements.
-From these elements, an attempt was made at a first formulation of purely theoretical indicators, the feasibility of which will be verified in a later moment.
+As said above, the first step of the $Actvill research^6$ was to deconstruct city effect and urban overload into their basic components, and from those, derive more specific elements.
+From these elements, an attempt was made at a first formulation of purely theoretical indicators, the feasibility of which will be verified later in future analysis.